-Luke Hunt began his career in journalism in the mid-1980s while traveling through what was then some of the world’s trouble spots, including Northern Ireland and the south of Morocco.
-Initially, Hunt...
-Show more
+This site is a show case for photographic work by Luke Hunt who began his career in journalism in the early 1980s while traveling through what was then some of the world’s trouble spots, including Northern Ireland and Morocco.